 3 How quickly the person gets medical attention

 1 In the final showdown, Walt comes to the neo-nazi hide out with an automated remote controlled turret that he built in a car.
 After tackling Jesse, he pushes the button to make the gun mow down everyone left standing in the building.
 Near the end of the attack, Walt gets hit by something, but we don’t actually see what it is.
-The bullets from the gun in his trunk are pretty heavy duty, as they are able to go through the metal of the car and the concrete of the building.
+The bullets and the ar 15 accessories from the gun in his trunk are pretty heavy duty, as they are able to go through the metal of the car and the concrete of the building.
 It’s not likely that Walt is hit by one of those bullets because he’s too low to the ground, covering Jesse.
 You can see from the holes in the wall that the bullets come in higher.
 Of course it can be a ricochet.
 But!
 According to research, higher power bullets like the ones Walt used tend not to ricochet.
 They either break apart or crush into the object they hit.
 It’s more probable that a piece of shrapnel hit Walt’s side.

 2 The blood loss seems to be pretty minimal if we look at his clothes.
 The fact that he walks around for about ten minutes, determines that it’s probably not a vital organ.
 But what about his cancer, Wordy?
 Surely that would have been cause of death?